 The exhibition provided upwards of 20,000 attendees with wine talks and workshops with leading experts and chefs, as well as tastings of several thousand wines from more than 350 national and international producers.
 A variety of wine events around town supplemented the main show, much as satellite fairs contribute to the vibe of Art Basel in Switzerland.
 Essência is an oenophile’s dream!

-We popped into Simplesment Vinho for a sampling of wines from small producers and joined a tasting at the nearby wine bar Prova, celebrating its second birthday.
+We popped into Simplesment Vinho for a sampling of wines from small producers and joined a tasting at the nearby Prova wine bar.
 But it was at Essência that I discovered how extraordinary an aged tawny port wine can be.
 “Single harvest: the Colheitas of Graham’s” was the top tasting session of the 2016 edition of Essência, and in several days of tasting very good wines, the most impressive experience for me.

 The Palacio de Bolsa is an elegant venue, and on a rainy February day, the air in the Salon Arabe was chilly, hushed, expectant.
 Tables were set with the customary mats and glasses, a book and pen for recording the experience, and for this special tasting of single-harvest tawny ports, blocks of wood from aged oak casks.